tdep-developers/tdep-tutorials/07_Raman/README.md

 This tutorial covers the basics to compute first-order Raman spectra with TDEP.
 What we need to compute is the Raman scattering cross section, Eq.
 (7) in Ref.
 [1], with the first-order dielectric response, Eq.
 (10) in [1], which we compute here by finite differences similar to Eq.
 (9) in Ref.
 [2].
 By including anharmonicity, we can study the temperature dependence of the Raman spectrum as well.

+## Intuition

+We have seen in [the infrared tutorial](../06_Infrared/) that light can couple to the motion of atoms (phonons) in the frequency range corresponding to the spectral range of phonons, which is typically several THz.
+Light in the visible range (>400 THz) will not directly couple to the phonons.
+However, it can still exchange quanta of energy with the phonons through variations in the permittivity/

 ## Preparation

 - Have a converged set of 2nd and 3rd order force constants.